rm4n0s/automatic-spoon/README.md

 # Automatic Spoon
 Automatic Spoon is an open source REST API to start stable diffussion's image generators and send a batch of images to create.

+## This project have been postponed because of incomplete knowledge on IP Adapters.
+I will move to ComfyUI

 ## Installation
 Make sure you running python 3.12. <br/>
 If you are not sure, then install python 3.12 from pyenv. <br/>